ririmy/riCaptcha/README.md

 ## Disclaimer

 This script is provided as-is, and without warranties.
 It includes only the image generation system.
-You'll need to provide your own backend and frontend implementations for this script to actually function as captcha.
+Sample form is provided, but you'll have to make your own backend and frontend implementations for this script to fully function as captcha.